-1. Receiving the Consolidated Financial Statements
+1. Receiving the Audited Consolidated Financial Statements

-The consolidated financial results for the year ended December 27, 2015 and the auditor's report on those statements will be presented at the meeting and shareholders will be given the opportunity to discuss these results with management.
+The audited consolidated financial results for the financial year ended December 25, 2016 and the auditors' report thereon will be presented at the meeting and shareholders will be given the opportunity to discuss these results with management.